dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/CDHInstall.md

 [Configuring Splice Machine
 Authentication](onprem_install_configureauth.html)

+You can use <a href="https://www.cloudera.com/documentation/enterprise/5-8-x/topics/cm_sg_intro_kerb.html" target="_blank">Cloudera's Kerberos Wizard</a> to enable Kerberos mode on a CDH5.8.x cluster.

 ### Modify the Log Location   {#Logging}

 Splice Machine logs all SQL statements by default, storing the log